inflatablefriends/lastfm/README.md

 #### From source

 Clone this repo and reference ```IF.Lastfm.Core``` in your application.
-Your IDE needs to support building portable libraries - Visual Studio 2013 Community or better.
+Your IDE needs to support C# 6 and portable libraries - Visual Studio 2015 Community or better.

 ### Using the SDK